WeChanDoIt/centralessentials/README.md

 to build.

 Includes:
-- /help
-- /discord
-- Emotes such as /annoyed, /dab, /dub, /L, /shrug, /smak, /triggered, and /yeet.
 - "bonemeal" netherwart with BLAZE POWDER to make it grow
 - crouch on crops with bonemeal in your hand to "bonemeal" the crop
 - crouch on soil with the crop in your hand to plant the crop on the block you are standing on